 What is ESG Data?

-Investment firms and hedge funds use the data to help them decide which company they might want to invest in and to avoid companies that might pose a greater financial risk due to their environmental or other practices.
+This is how ESG data helps investment firms and hedge funds to decide which company they might want to invest in and to avoid companies that might pose a greater financial risk due to their environmental or other practices.

 Data points that measure a company’s impact on the environment with its carbon emissions, natural capital, renewable energy, and water stress.